alvercau/Project_McNulty/Process_and_results.md

 ## 7. Future considerations

-Startstation was not one of the most predictive features, due to the reason that startstation was included as a combination of latitude and longitude, rather than as a categorical variable.
+Start station was not one of the most predictive features, due to the reason that start station was included as a combination of latitude and longitude, rather than as a categorical variable.
 More data (more powerfull machine is needed).
 Multi-output classification: not only predict the end station, but also the end time.
 I suspect that predicting the end time will be easier (using linear regression) than predicting the end station.
-The predicted end time can be used to restrict the ouptu of the end station calssifier, giving rise to more accurate results.
+The predicted end time can be used to restrict the ouptut of the end station classifier, giving rise to more accurate results.